 Truth: when it comes to the workplace, conflict is unavoidable.
-Here are some effective ways to manage and master conflict resolution in business.
+Here are some effective and practical ways to manage conflict resolution in business.

-- Don’t believe (even for a moment) the only people who are affected by the conflict are the participants.
+- Believing the only people affected by the conflict are the participants.
 Conflict contributes to the creation of a hostile workplace, infiltrating employees that aren't involved.

-When teams or individuals are struggling to manage conflict in the workplace I recommend using a framework to work through the conflict resolution process.
+When teams or individuals are struggling to manage in the workplace, I recommend using a framework to work through the conflict resolution process.

-- Ask each to briefly summarize their point of view (without interruption or personal attacks).
+- Ask each member to briefly summarize their point of view (without interruption or personal attacks).

-- Short conversation-clarifies the disagreement and conflicting views.
+- This short conversation should clarify the disagreement and conflicting views.

 2 | Ask each member to describe exact actions they'd like to see the other party take to resolve the conflict.